bhupendramourya/Punch-Type-Detection/README.md

 ### 1. analytics.py

-This file is responsible for running the YOLOv7 model for punch detection and generating real-time statistics.
+This file runs the YOLOv7 model for punch detection and generating real-time statistics.
 Below are its key components:

 - Dependencies: